umaDosey/HGCL-Rec/README.md

 ```

 ### For pyTorch
-Switch your working directory to ```torchVersion/```, run ```python Main.py```.
-The implementation has been improved in the torch code.
-You may need to adjust the hyperparameter settings.
-If you want to run HCCF on other datasets, we suggest you consider using a simplified version `torchVersion/Model_sparse.py` if your dataset is sparse.
-To do so, you should change the imported module in `torchVersion/Main.py` from `Model` to `Model_sparse`.
 For the dataset used in this paper, we recommend the following configurations:

 * Yelp
 ```